 As a charitable trust our mission is to maintain our collection for the benefit of all New Zealanders.
 We believe that there is strength in diversity and recognise that for Koanga Institute to be strong we need people from all walks of life to feel a connection with our kaupapa and with the collections that we hold.
 In line with this spirit of inclusiveness and as part of our drive to increase membership we have introduced an assisted membership so that people who are financially secure can buy an extra membership that will be gifted to someone who cannot afford a membership at this time.

 Our starting point is around 900 members which is just under 1/5th of what we require.
 We have changed our membership system so that membership payments are now legal donations.
 Our ability to continue to save the seeds depends upon us maintaining a garden crew and that rests on our membership numbers.
 At 5000 members we can maintain a garden crew of four, the three isolation gardens, plus the heritage fruit tree collection.

-The main reason to become a member is to become a part of supporting the kaupapa of Koanga to build a regenerative future but membership does confer some benefits including being able to purchase plants and seeds that are only available to members.
+The main reason to become a member is to become a part of supporting the kaupapa of Koanga to build a regenerative future but membership also confers some benefits including being able to purchase plants and seeds that are only available to members.